Submit an ATP Question

 Will MPO Competition applicants be given the chance to re-write their applications to address changes in how their MPO will score applications?
 Projects not selected for programming in the statewide competition must be considered in the large MPO run competition or the state Small Urban or Rural competitions.
 The eligibility of projects is determined by the Active Transportation Program and not flexibility provided to the MPOs in administering their competitive selection process.
 An MPO, with Commission approval, may use different project selection criteria or weighting, minimum project size, match requirement, or definition of disadvantaged communities for its competitive selection process.

 What are the expectations around evaluation?
-Refer to page 14 in the ATP guidelines for project reporting requirements for all projects: http://www.catc.ca.gov/programs/ATP/2014_ATP_Guidelines_adopted_032014.pdf
+Refer to page 19 in the CTC Guidelines for project reporting requirements for all projects.

 Future Funding Cycles

-Is the ATP institutionalized after 2015/16?
+Is the ATP institutionalized at this point?
 The guidelines state that Caltrans must adopt an AT program by April 1 of every odd-numbered year.
 Funding for the program is subject to appropriations in the Annual Budget Act.

 Do you anticipate that the 60/40 split of Rec Trails Program funds will continue over the next couple years, assuming Congress reauthorizes the program?
 We will assume so; until told otherwise.

 How will the Statewide/MPO Competitions be scheduled in future cycles?
 Will the state competitive applications and the MPO applications be due on the same date or will this rollout of sequential RFP’s remain in effect?
 The effectiveness of the sequential project selection process will be evaluated in the development of future cycles.